 The purpose of my research is to trace the parallels between musical instruments, and architecture to examine how sound, space, and scale affect our interactions and engagement w/ one another— and how those dynamics can be harnessed and fostered to optimal exchange, harmony, and societal circulation.

-What excites me most about my research is: featuring an unusual spectrum of remarkable and wondrous studies — each one, a surreal feat of engineering and vision — to discuss a rare and form-breaking compendium of musical architectural instruments, in material, digital, and sculptural form.
-I’m excited to formulate an idea of what these extraordinary measures have created, as an emergent language, bridging together many disciplines, philosophies, and forms, across centuries, and technologies -- to view what is achievable, when utilizing/exploiting scale, alterations of proportion, and entrainment (synchronicity, agency, and will).
+What excites me most about my research is formulating a language between architecture and music, through the study of rare and form-breaking case studies of musical architectural instruments, in material, digital, and sculptural form.
+I’m interested in what these extraordinary engineering measures have created, as an emergent language, bridging together many disciplines, philosophies, and forms, across centuries, and technologies -- to view what is achievable, when utilizing/exploiting scale, alterations of proportion, and entrainment (synchronicity, agency, and will).

 My research is important because it demonstrates the liminality of both sound and space, and what it affords us (across borders, boundaries, genres, divisions, and through nonverbal means)-- how it connects diverse people together in nonverbal ways, and a sense of place, whether that is inward, or actual.
-How these spaces serve in a non-denominational function, as a civic place of contemplation, and shared humanity, is a perspective, and balm especially needed in a time of rising xenophobia.
-The reminder of a common z-space, can be a powerful thing to pay attention to, in such times as today.
+How these spaces serve in a non-denominational function, as a civic place of contemplation, and shared humanity.

 Sunken Cathedral [Innova]